Nineteenth Amendment to the United States Constitution: Ratification

 Prior to the start of the General Assembly session on August 9, both supporters and opponents had lobbied members of the Tennessee Senate and House of Representatives.
 Though the Democratic governor of Tennessee, Albert H. Roberts, supported ratification, most lawmakers were still undecided.
 Anti-suffragists targeted members, meeting their trains as they arrived in Nashville to make their case.
 When the General Assembly convened on August 9, both supporters and opponents set up stations outside of chambers, handing out yellow roses to suffrage supporters and red roses to the "Antis".
-On August 12, the legislature held hearings on the suffrage proposal; the next day the Senate voted 24–5 in favor of ratification.
+On August 12, the legislature held hearings on the suffrage proposal; the next day the Senate voted 25–4 in favor of ratification.
 As the House prepared to take up the issue of ratification on August 18, lobbying intensified.
 House Speaker Seth M. Walker attempted to table the ratification resolution, but was defeated twice with a vote of 48–48.
 The vote on the resolution would be close.
 Representative Harry Burn, a Republican, had voted to table the resolution both times.
 When the vote was held again, Burn voted yes.
 The 24-year-old said he supported women's suffrage as a "moral right", but had voted against it because he believed his constituents opposed it.
-In the final minutes before the vote, he received a note from his mother, urging him to vote yes.
+In the final minutes before the vote, he received a note from his mother, Febb Burn, urging him to vote yes.
 Rumors immediately circulated that Burn and other lawmakers had been bribed, but newspaper reporters found no evidence of this.